Simple Past Tense in English: Meaning, Preparation Tips, Examples, Practice Questions with Answers

 Simple Past Tense: Common Errors to Avoid

-While simple past tense describes actions that are already over and are not happening in the present time, there can be some errors, related to misusing "-ed" endings with irregular verbs, forgetting auxiliary verbs in negatives and interrogatives or using the simple past tense inappropriately with present perfect.
+While simple past tense describes actions that have already taken place in the past time, there can be some errors, related to misusing "-ed" endings with irregular verbs, forgetting auxiliary verbs in negatives and interrogatives or using the simple past tense inappropriately with present perfect.
 Let’s take a look at the common error grounds in detail so that students can avoid these mistakes:

 • Using the Past Simple Instead of the Present Perfect.
-For example, I ate the mango last night (correct), however I have eaten the mango (incorrect).
-If you want to say you ate the mango last night, use the past simple.
-If you want to say you've eaten the mango and it's something that continues to influence your life, use the present perfect.
+For example, I ate the apple last night (correct), however I have eaten the apple (incorrect).

-• Incorrectly forming negative and interrogative sentences using the past simple.
+• Forming incorrect negative and interrogative sentences using the past simple.
 For example, I go the school yesterday. (incorrect).
 I did not go to the store yesterday. (correct) and Did I go to the school yesterday?
 (Correct).

 • Adding "-ed" to irregular verbs.
 For example, I eated my food (incorrect).
 I ate my food. (correct).